robusta-dev/robusta/docs/upgrade.rst

     helm uninstall robusta

-3. Manually remove the instlled CRDs (`for more info read here <https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack#uninstall-chart>`_):
+3. Manually remove the installed CRDs (`for more info read here <https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack#uninstall-chart>`_):

+.. warning:: If you have an existing Prometheus Operator installed independently of Robusta then be very careful!
+Upgrading CRDs will impact all Prometheus Operators in your cluster.

 .. code-block:: bash